Importance of Sleep

 - Go out before 10 am and expose yourself to the morning light for at least 10 minutes.
 Even on a cloudy day, the light outside is brighter than inside.

 - Dimm all lights in the house when it gets dark outside.
 Use low, weak lights instead of lights from the ceilings.
 The bright light coming from above gives our brain the signal of staying awake and alert.
+Also, keep your sleeping room as dark as possible.

 - Stop using screens (TV, phone, tablet, computer) 2 hours before going to bed.